 Up until a few years ago, all attempts to bring Nashville-style hot chicken to Chicago were hampered by unfortunate missteps, from texturally weird breading to barbecue-tinged cayenne paste to wimpy spicing.
-Enter the Budlong, a growing chain of Chicago chicken shops frying up hot chicken that hits all the right notes.
+But then came the Budlong, a growing chain of Chicago chicken shops frying up hot chicken that hits all the right notes.
 The chicken is briny, the breading is shatteringly crisp, and the cayenne coating will make you sweat.
-In true Nashville fashion, it’s even crowned with a skewer of cooling pickles and served up on a slice of white bread that draws in crumbled crust and spicy drippings like a delicious sponge.
+In true Nashville fashion, it’s even crowned with a skewer of cooling pickles and served up on a slice of thick white bread that draws in crumbled crust and spicy drippings like a delicious sponge.